“THE BAY RIDGE BEARS 10th anniversary edition in hard and soft cover on Amazon!

 I thank God that he granted us this victory, but I fear for my son.
 I’d rather not know his whereabouts than learn that he was imprisoned, because, so help me God, I would kill the first redcoat officer that crossed my path.”

-Is there anyway who doesn’t love teddy bears?
+Is there anyone who doesn’t love teddy bears?
 If there is, I don’t want to meet him.

 My bearie tales are for everyone, no age restrictions.
 My teds are not cute and childlike.
 They are strong, intelligent, funny, loyal and adorable - but then, I’m prejudiced.
 These characters are not a memory from childhood, but sprang up when I was in my 20’s and received Winnie, as a Christmas gift.
 That started the march of teddy bears back into my life.